iMikie/Semantic-UI-Rails/README.md

 By itself, Semantic-UI is a set of CSS/LESS, Javascript/JQuery libraries that you include in your project.
 You use Semantic-UI by writing special (and quite elegant) HTML/CSS and then calling the appropriate Javascript/JQuery routines.

-1. This **README** describes how to add Semantic-UI to a new or existing Rails app.
+1. This **README** describes how to add Semantic-UI to a new or existing Rails app and give several examples of how to use it.
 2. This **repo** contains a new Rails 4.2.3 app with several Semantic-UI examples integrated into routes, controller, helper, layout and views.
 You can fork this repo and be running immediately.

 ![Semantic UI screenshot] (https://github.com/iMikie/Semantic-UI-Rails/blob/master/SUI_screenshot.png)